Baltic Finnic paganism: Ukko

-Ukko is the chief deity in Baltic Finnic paganism, he is the god of the sky, weather (mostly thunder, rain and clouds), a god of harvest and fertility.
-He is also given the epithet Ylijumala ('Supreme God' or 'Highest God') in at least the Finnish, Karelian and Ingrian regional variants of the pagan faith.
+Ukko is the god of the sky, weather (mostly thunder, rain and clouds), a god of harvest and fertility.
+He is also given the epithet Ylijumala ('High God') in at least the Finnish, Karelian and Ingrian regional variants of the pagan faith.
 He was associated with the sowing season during springtime according to Mikael Agricola.
 Ukko also had characteristics of a war god, and would be prayed to help in battle.

 Ukko was sometimes given the epithet Isäinen ylinen Luoja ('Fatherly Supreme Creator'), and Salo notes that this could also be related to the sky-god *Dyēus of Proto-Indo-European religion.

 Ukko ylijumala (on the left) in RW Ekman's Kalevala painting Lemminkäinen on the fiery lake.

 Ukko is perhaps to a significant extent derived from the various Baltic peoples.
-The Latvian (Pērkons) and Lithuanian (Perkūnas), which are the same thunder deity, are known to be the origins for the Finnish word Perkele (which is also [thought to be] another cognomen for Ukko).
 Ukko is thought to have entered Baltic Finnic paganism in the first millennium BC, replacing other chief deities who were more unique per region, such as Taara in Estonia.
 Before the influences of the Balts, the various Finnic people [most likely] had an earlier, original sky-god.
 Ilmarinen, who is known as the blacksmith in the Kalevala, is the earliest known to be sky-god of the various Uralic peoples.
 The Udmurt sky god Inmar corresponds to the Finnish Ilmarinen.
 Memories of Ilmarinen's status as the sky deity have been preserved in Kalevala myths, such as the belief that he forged the firmament and the Sampo.